-Errata ID Summary Details Mask Rev. TLSbo94952 Module Affected: IPU Title: LCD clock temporarily stops while performing DVFS PLL switching Release Date: 8/27/2007 Description: When performing a DVFS PLL switch, flicker is seen on the LCD display for about 200 μ s, which is proportional to the VSCNT value in the CCM module.
+Errata ID Summary Details Mask Rev. TLSbo94952 Module Affected: IPU Title: LCD clock temporarily stops while performing DVFS PLL switching Release Date: 8/27/2007 Description: When performing a DVFS PLL switch, flicker is seen on the LCD display for about 200 μs, which is proportional to the VSCNT value in the CCM module.
 The flicker occurs due to the DVFS handshake with the IPU.
 Specifically, when the CCM sends an internal clock rate change request to the IPU, the IPU stops the pixel clock to the display until the VSCNT time has expired.
 This problem is not seen when using a smart (asynchronous) display.
 Note that this only applies to mask set M91E since previous versions did not support DVFS PLL switching.
-M91E Workaround: Performing a DVFS switch from one PLL to another should be performed in two stages: 1.
+Workaround: Performing a DVFS switch from one PLL to another should Rev. 2.0 Rev. 2.0.1 be performed in two stages: 1.
 Perform voltage change by software through programming the power management IC (PMIC) via SPI or I2C for example.
 2. Once the voltage has changed (after counting the appropriate CKIL cycles), perform the DVFS operation through CCM but without changing the voltage (so this will actually perform a DFS stage only).
 This can be done by programming the dvs0/1 of CCM to match the new value programmed by software in the first stage (the voltage change only stage), and to set VSCNT to a low number (even 0), so that the state machine will not wait for PMIC to change voltage (PMIC is already at the aimed voltage in this stage).
 Fix Plan/Status: Not Fixed TLSbo93426 Module Affected: Bootstrap ROM Title: USB is not recognized by the PC during bootstrap mode Release Date: 8/27/2007 Description: When configuring the BootMode[4:0] pins for bootstrap mode, the bootstrap ROM configures the USB and UART modules for serial download.
 However, deficiencies in the bootstrap ROM code result in unreliable USB connectivity with the PC such that the PC reports that it does not recognize the USB device.
 Note that this is not a problem with the USB module, just the implementation in the bootstrap ROM.
-The problem occurs when using a ULPI transceiver.
-Please also note errata ID TLSbo84397.
-M91E Workaround: 1.
-Use the UART port for serial communication during bootstrap mode.
-2. Use a serial transceiver (note that the this will limit the USB OTG operation to full speed when using a serial transceiver).
+Rev. 2.0 Workaround: Use the UART port for serial communication during bootstrap mode.
 Fix Plan/Status: Not Fixed